-We recommend the Corporation implement additional procedures to provide assurance over the completeness and accuracy of information reported within the financial statements.
-The reclassifications identified during the audit should be reviewed by the Fiscal Officer to ensure that similar errors are not reported on the financial statements in subsequent years.
+The Corporation should implement policies and procedures to provide assurance over the completeness and accuracy of information reported within the financial statements.
+The misstatements should be reviewed by management to ensure that similar errors are not reported on the financial statements in subsequent years.

-Officials' Response:
+Officials' Response